 When my cat was getting a little too nippy for my liking during feeding time, I would put on a thick pair of socks or shoes to protect my feet.

-So even when my cat decides to bite my ankles, he wouldn’t get a reaction out of it and a reaction can reinforce the bad behavior even further.
+So even when my cat decides to bite my ankles, he won’t get a reaction out of it and a reaction can reinforce the bad behavior even further.

 Protecting myself allows me to remain calm and collected in the presence of a hangry cat.